These cheddar cheese puffs make a perfect cocktail party app! Also known as “gougeres,” they’re light as air and so snack-able!

 Adding eggs to pate a choux.

-Once all the eggs have been mixed in, you’ll have a dough that’s very stretchy and a little loose.
+Once all the eggs have been mixed in, you’ll have a very stretchy and slightly loose dough.

 Adding cheese and spices to gougeres batter.